ifm/documentation/GeneralDoc/symmetryThreshold.md

 In high-noise environment, it can happen that the sensor noise gets propagated to the symmetry image and most of the pixels are invalidated due to the symmetry threshold.
 In these cases, the dynamic symmetry should be activated.
 The dynamic symmetry ensures that the symmetry threshold of a pixel is at least high enough to prevent invalidation due to sensor noise.
 It can be thought of as differentiating motion artifacts from ambient noise in the scene.

-*If the dynamic symmetry is enabled, each pixel gets its individual symmetry threshold, which is either the `maxSymmetry` setting or the expected symmetry (computed internally) due to noise, whichever one is larger.*
+*If the dynamic symmetry is enabled, each pixel gets its individual symmetry value, which is either the `maxSymmetry` setting or the expected symmetry (computed internally) due to noise, whichever one is larger.*

 ## Example